MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcvisualmanager-class.md

 ### <a name="parameters"></a>Parametri
  [in] `pCtrl`
  Un puntatore a un `CMFCHeaderCtrl` oggetto.
-Il framework crea il bordo del controllo intestazione.
+Il framework disegna il bordo del controllo intestazione.

  [in] `pDC`
  Puntatore a un contesto di dispositivo.